jennifert/jekyll-site/_posts/2016-02-04-jekyll-on-azure.markdown

 In this example, I am connecting to my Github account that I use for development.
 If you wish, you can always just configure FTP (and other things like programming versions of languages like .Net, PHP, etc.) by accessing it in your [panel](https://azure.microsoft.com/en-us/documentation/articles/web-sites-configure/).

-Click on "Publishing" under "Continous deployment" to set up your web application and it will being up various providers.
+Click on "Publishing" under "Continuous deployment" to set up your web application and it will being up various providers.
 Pick Github then follow the prompts to authorize Microsoft to access your Github account.

 Next, select which repository you would like to connect to and click "OK".
 In this example, I chose my "jekyll-site" repository.
 Grab another coffee or give your email a quick check, as the two services will need a bit of time to connect and serve from the branch you connected to (in my case, I just chose "Master").

-Finally, once its connected, check out the site at your URL: [http://jenntesolin.azurewebsites.net/](http://jenntesolin.azurewebsites.net/).
+Finally, once its connected, check out the site at the URL provided.